George Lucas filmography: Uncredited production roles

+The list may not be complete.

-Full-length films
+Feature films

 Short films and attractions

-Also many documentary features about Lucasfilm films from DVD and Blu-ray.
+Also many documentary features about Lucasfilm films from Internet, VHS, DVD and Blu-ray.

 Television films and series

-Also many documentary videos and documentary web-series about Lucasfilm films from television Internet, DVD and Blu-ray.
+Also many documentary videos and documentary web-series about Lucasfilm films from television, Internet, VHS, DVD and Blu-ray.

 Other contribution

-In addition to any of his own involvement, Lucas has numerous "Based on characters created by", "Based on Star Wars created by", "Based on Indiana Jones created by", "Very Special Thanks" and "Special Thanks" credits in various films, television series and video games.
+In addition to any of his own involvement, Lucas has numerous "Based on characters created by", "Based on Star Wars created by", "Based on Indiana Jones created by", "Very Special Thanks" and "Special Thanks" credits in various films, television series, video games, books and comic books.